ni/niveristand-custom-device-handbook/docs/LabVIEW_Debugging_Techniques.md

 VeriStand includes [system channels](https://www.ni.com/documentation/en/veristand/latest/manual/system-channels/) that provide information on internal processes.
 Several of these system channels are useful for benchmarking and debugging.

-The following table contains these debugging and benchmarking system channels.
+The following table contains examples of debugging and benchmarking system channels.

 ```eval_rst
 +-----------------+--------------------------------------------------------------------------+